karip/harbour-file-browser/README.md

 OpenRepos has a powerful file manager called [Filetug](https://openrepos.net/content/matoking/filetug).

-The Jolla phone also ships with its own file manager called Files.
-It is not installed by default.
-You can install it by typing the following command in Terminal (requires Developer Mode).

-    pkcon install jolla-fileman

 Android app stores also have file managers, such as ES File Explorer, which are good when accessing Android storage.